 Next, select the proper ‘pre-setting’ from the Howell Release Setting Chart .
 Adjust the binding’s indicator-settings to the chart-recommended ‘pre-settings’.

-Forward Heel Self-Release Setting:
+Forward-Heel Self-Release Setting:

 - The ski must not be held fixed.

 - Release the heel by assertively moving the top of the lower leg forward-and-downward — toward the near-forebody of the ski.
 Not too fast.
 Do NOT lunge forward with the opposite leg because this action can rupture the achillies tendon.
-Hold the back of a turned-around dining-room chair to mitigate falling.
+Hold the back of a turned-around dining-room chair to mitigate the possibility of falling.